-- Attendance of 90% in each of their High School Diploma years. - This requirement may be waived at the discretion of the Head of Secondary under exceptional circumstances only (e.g. severe ill- health, attendance at world meets). - For those students with us all four years, in Years 10 & 11 a minimum of 5 courses completed. - For those students with us for three years, they complete the Pre-IB course requirements of English, Mathematics, Korean/Vietnamese, Biology/Chemistry/Physics, Computer Science & Business as well as the requirements below. - In Years 12 & 13 a minimum of 5 Standard Level IB Courses completed. - Successful completion of CAS programme in Years 12 and 13. - Subjects studied: English, Mathematics and electives are required every year they study at BISH.
+- Attendance of 90% in each of their High School Diploma years. - This requirement may be waived at the discretion of the Head of Secondary under exceptional circumstances only (e.g. severe ill-health, attendance at world meets). - For those students with us all four years, in Years 10 & 11 a minimum of 5 courses completed. - In Years 12 & 13 a minimum of 5 Standard Level IB Courses completed. - Successful completion of CAS programme in Years 12 and 13. - Subjects studied: English, Mathematics and electives are required every year they study at BISH.
 Science & Social Science/Humanities (at least 2 yrs) - IB awards 17 points or higher at the completion of year 13.